segalalon/OOTB-DIH-k8s-provisioning/README.md

 11. Wait a few minutes for the instance to be available, locate your instance public ip.
 12. Use OOTB-DIH-Provisioning.pem, make sure to grant this file the right permmisions (chmod 400 OOTB-DIH-Provisioning.pem) the pem file will be provided separately.
 13. Connect to your jumper machine via: ssh -i "OOTB-DIH-Provisioning.pem" centos@Your-Public-IP
-14. Run the command ./run.sh and follow the instructions
+14. Run the command ./run.sh

 ### Deploying EKS cluster with dih 16.2.1